Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their impact on the intergalactic medium: Simulations Methods

 {\bf Pop~III Supernova:} Each Pop~III star is assumed to explode as an energetic hypernova (HN) or pair-instability supernova (PISN) with energy $E_{HN} = 100 \times 10^{51}~{\rm erg} = 10^{53}$~erg, deposited uniformly across the 27 neighbouring cells.
 The star leaves no compact remnant and returns its full mass ($100~\msun$) to those cells, including $20~\msun$ of metals.

 Some studies \citep[\eg,][]{wise_birth_2012, kimm_feedback-regulated_2017} draw Pop~III masses from a top-heavy IMF and apply mass-dependent stellar evolution.
-Following \citet{heger_nucleosynthetic_2002}, for instance, non-rotating Pop~III stars with $40~\msun < M < 140~\msun$ eject no material, while stars with $140~\msun < M < 260~\msun$ explode as PISNe leaving no BH remnant.
+Following \citet{heger_nucleosynthetic_2002}, for instance, non-rotating Pop~III stars with $40~\msun < M < 140~\msun$ eject no material and collapse to black holes, while stars with $140~\msun < M < 260~\msun$ explode as PISNe leaving no BH remnant.
 Because the IMF, metal yield, and remnant mass of Pop~III stars are highly uncertain — depending on mass loss, explosion mechanism, rotation, and other factors — we adopt fixed values ($M = 100~\msun$, metal yield $= 20~\msun$, $E = 10^{53}$~erg) for simplicity.

+According to the widely used stellar evolution of model of \citet{heger_nucleosynthetic_2002}, a non-rotating Pop~III star with $M = 100~\msun$ is expected to collapse directly into a black hole rather than explode as a PISN.
+However, we highlight that the primary goal of this work is to investigate the impact of Pop~III supernova on the build-up of an X-ray background, rather than the consequence of a particular stellar evolutionary pathway.
+Future work will explore stellar masses, explosion energies, and remnant population that are more closely tied to stellar evolution models.

-After the explosion, the Pop~III particle is replaced by a supernova remnant particle that persists for $10^4$~yr and emits X-ray photons (bin 6, Table~\ref{tab:bin}), contributing to the local X-ray background.
+After the explosion, the Pop~III particle is replaced by a supernova remnant particle that persists for $10^4$~yr and emits X-ray photons (Group~6, Table~\ref{tab:bin}), contributing to the local X-ray background.
 The X-ray energy released is $E_{HN,X} = 100 \times E_{SN,X} = 6 \times 10^{50}$~erg, where $E_{SN,X} = 6 \times 10^{48}~{\rm erg}$ is the X-ray energy from a standard SN remnant \citep[see][and R16]{lopez_using_2011}.